Executions page

 Click Executions in the Analyze section of the main menu to access this page.

 The page displays a list of the executions that have occurred on your platform.
-By default the list is filtered to display all executions in the last 30 days.
+By default, the list is filtered to display all executions in the last 30 days.

-Tip: The platform adds all filters to the URL, so you can easily share your filtered view with a colleague.
+The platform adds all filters to the URL, so you can easily share your filtered view with a colleague.

 A notification displays at the top of the list if new executions happen while you are on this page.
-You can choose to load the executions or continue looking at your current data set without disruption.
-You can dismiss the notification by clicking X
+You can click Load them to load the executions or continue with your current data set without disruption.
+You can dismiss the notification by clicking X button without any impact on the executions.

 If further executions occur after you dismiss the notification, a new notification will display with an updated count.

-Note: To benefit from this page, all your custom components must use the latest Nodejs Sailor (above 2.5.4).
+To benefit from this page, all your custom components must use the latest Nodejs Sailor (above 2.5.4).
 Restart all the real-time flows after updating your components.

 Filtering

-Click Clear to deselect all flows and return to the default view, showing all executions from active flows.
+3. Click Clear to deselect all flows and return to the default view, showing all executions from active flows.

-The status filter defaults to All but the user can choose:
+This filter defaults to All but the user can choose:

-Click the Time Interval filter and use the Calendar & Clock popup to find executions from a specific timeframe which may span months or minutes.
-Click Apply to apply the filter.
+1. Use the interval/calendar filter to find executions from a specific timeframe which may span months or minutes.

 Debugging the executions